BigBIueWhale/customize_tails_os/README.md

 3. **packages/downloaded**: Delete packages/downloaded and then do `cd packages`.
 Run `pip3 install -r requirements.txt` `python3 update_package_list.py` `python3 download_recursive_deps.py build-essential gcc make perl add any additional required packages here` assuming you're using `Python 3.10.12` on Pop!OS 22.04.
 By default this repo already comes with the required .deb packages for installing build-essential and its dependencies, for `tails-i386-2.12.iso`.
 If you're using a different OS or a different version, you'll have to delete packages/downloaded before downloading any packages, and you'll also need to customize `update_package_list.py` to point to your repo (for example, change `2.12/debian/dists/jessie/main` to `5.5/debian/dists/buster/main`).
 Also, if you're building a 64-bit Tails OS image you'll need to change `['i386', 'all']` to `['amd64', 'all']` in `update_package_list.py`.

+4. **files_to_include_in_os**: Planned- The contents of this folder will be placed in the root directory of the tails-squashfs.

-4. **run_at_boot.sh**: Planned- will allow you to perform actions at boot time
+5. **files_to_include_in_os/run_at_boot.sh**: Allows you to perform actions at boot time such as: running executables as root.

-5. **driver_files/*.ko**: Planned- Any kernel module files in the folder will be placed into the OS.
+6. **files_to_include_in_os/driver_files/*.ko**: Any kernel module files in the folder will be placed into the OS.
 You will have to compile your kernel module from within `sudo chroot ./build/tails-squashfs/` after build-essential has already been installed.

-6. **files_to_include_in_os**: Planned- The contents of this folder will be placed in the root directory of the tails-squashfs.
-For example: you can put an executable file here, and have run_at_boot.sh call: "/my_executable" at startup.

 ### Customization Process
 To ensure a streamlined and consistent customization process, Modifications the ISO file structure (and bootloader) should be made to the `customize.sh` script.
 Modifications to the Tails filesystem (packages, users, files) should be done through `customize_squashfs.sh` which runs as if we're in the OS itself (because of `chroot` command in customize.sh).